Ravi N. Srinivasa, MD

 About

-Ravi N. Srinivasa, MD is an Associate Professor of Clinical Radiology at the Geffen School of Medicine at UCLA in the Department of Radiology, Division of Vascular and Interventional Radiology.
+Ravi N. Srinivasa, MD is a Professor of Vascular and Interventional Radiology at the David Geffen School of Medicine at UCLA in the Department of Radiology, Division of Vascular and Interventional Radiology.
 He is a national expert on endoluminal management of hepatobiliary disease, portal interventions and lymphatic disease.
 Prior to joining UCLA he was faculty at the University of Michigan and the University of Texas in Houston.
 He completed his interventional radiology fellowship training at the University of Pennsylvania.
 He is board certified in both diagnostic and interventional radiology and is an inducted Fellow of the Society of Interventional Radiology.

 Languages